Geoffrey Howard (British politician)

-Geoffrey William Algernon Howard JP (12 February 1877 – 20 June 1935) was an English Liberal politician.
+Capt.
+Hon.
+Geoffrey William Algernon Howard JP (12 February 1877 – 20 June 1935) was an English Liberal politician from the Howard family.
 He served as Vice-Chamberlain of the Household under H. H. Asquith between 1911 and 1915.
+He served in the Royal Marines in the First World War.

 Background and education

-Howard was the fifth son of George Howard, 9th Earl of Carlisle, and The Honourable Rosalind Frances Stanley, daughter of Edward Stanley, 2nd Baron Stanley of Alderley.
+Howard was the fifth son of George Howard, 9th Earl of Carlisle (1843–1911), and The Honourable Rosalind Frances Stanley, daughter of Edward Stanley, 2nd Baron Stanley of Alderley.

+His father, an artist and politician, inherited the Earldom of Carlisle from his uncle in 1889.
+The family lived at Naworth Castle in Cumbria.
+He was one of 11 children and outlived his five brothers.

+His elder brother Hubert George Lyulph Howard (1871–1898) was killed at the Battle of Omdurman while working as a war correspondent for The Times.
+His father died in 1911 and his eldest brother, Charles, succeeded as the 10th Earl of Carlisle.
+His brother Christopher (1873–1896) died of pneumonia at Slains Castle after contracting a cold at a shooting party; and his brother Oliver FSA FRGS (1875–1908) died in Nigeria where he was stationed with the Foreign Office.
+After Charles died in 1912, just a year after inheriting the earldom, Geoffrey became heir presumptive to his Charles' only son, George Howard, 11th Earl of Carlisle, until 1923.
+His youngest brother, Lt.
+Michael Francis Stafford Howard (1880–1917), was missing and was finally presumed killed in action in the First World War.

 He was educated at Trinity College, Cambridge, where he graduated as a Master of Arts.
 He was also joint Secretary of the Cambridge University Liberal Club from 1897 to 1899.

 On the break-up of his father's estates (which had been left to his mother and subsequently to his sister Lady Mary, wife of Gilbert Murray), he was allocated Castle Howard.